WangYuanMike/NTU_ML_Foundation/Note_Aggregation.md

 ## [Adaptive Boosting](https://www.csie.ntu.edu.tw/~htlin/mooc/doc/208_handout.pdf)
 ### What
+- AdaBoost(Adaptive Boosting) combines weak hypotheses linearly
-- AdaBoost(Adaptive Boosting) simulates bootstrapping by computing example-weighted error
+- It simulates bootstrapping by computing example-weighted error
-- adjusts example weight according to error of last iteration
+- It adjusts example weight according to error of last iteration
-- learns alpha for aggregation during learning weak hypotheses
+- It learns alpha for aggregation during learning weak hypotheses
+- The basic version of AdaBoost uses decision stump as weak hypotheses, and the whole model is called **AdaBoost-Stump**
 ### Why
 - Example-weighted error keeps the data randomness in bagging
 - Example weight is adjusted to learn a hypothesis which is very different from the previous one